molML/DNA-origami-stability-prediction/README.md

 <h2 id="disclaimer">Disclaimer</h2>

-_This repo is not the final version an can be subjected to changes._
+_The work has been submitted for peer-review and it might not represent the final version, the code and/or the content of the paper can be subjected to changes._

 <!-- Abstract-->
 <h2 id="abstract">Abstract</h2>